magento/devdocs/guides/v2.3/graphql/product/bundle-product.md

 ## BundleProduct object

+The `BundleProduct` object contains the following attributes:

 Attribute | Type | Description
 --- | --- | ---
-`dynamic_price` | Boolean | Indicates whether the bundle product has a dynamic price `dynamic_sku` | Boolean | Indicates whether the bundle product has a dynamic SKU `dynamic_weight` | Boolean | Indicates whether the bundle product has a dynamically calculated weight `items` | BundleItem | An array containing information about individual bundle items `price_view` | PriceViewEnum | One of PRICE_RANGE or AS_LOW_AS `ship_bundle_items` | ShipBundleItemsEnum | Indicates whether to ship bundle items together or individually
+`dynamic_price` | Boolean | Indicates whether the bundle product has a dynamic price `dynamic_sku` | Boolean | Indicates whether the bundle product has a dynamic SKU `dynamic_weight` | Boolean | Indicates whether the bundle product has a dynamically calculated weight `items` | [BundleItem] | An array containing information about individual bundle items `price_view` | PriceViewEnum | One of PRICE_RANGE or AS_LOW_AS `ship_bundle_items` | ShipBundleItemsEnum | Indicates whether to ship bundle items TOGETHER or SEPARATELY

 ## BundleItem object

+The `BundleItem` object contains the following attributes:

 Attribute | Type | Description
 --- | --- | ---
-`option_id` | Int | An ID assigned to each type of item in a bundle product `options`  | BundleItemOption | An array of additional options for this bundle item `position` | Int | The relative position of this item compared to the other bundle items `required` | Boolean | Indicates whether the item must be included in the bundle `sku` | String | The SKU of the bundle product
+`option_id` | Int | An ID assigned to each type of item in a bundle product `options`  | [BundleItemOption] | An array of additional options for this bundle item `position` | Int | The relative position of this item compared to the other bundle items `required` | Boolean | Indicates whether the item must be included in the bundle `sku` | String | The SKU of the bundle product